Safe Porch Steps

 - You can reduce the chance of slippage by installing abrasive strips to each step.
 You could also install rubber tread covers which are made to be slip-resistant.
 You can also check with you local hardware store for some slip-resistant porch paint.

 - Consider hiring an electrical contractor to install appropriate lighting around the stair area.
 Make sure the lighting is positioned in such a way that shadows don’t interfere with user’s perception and the edges of the steps are clearly illuminated.

 Balance Issues and Mobility

 Persons with mobility or balance issues may not be able to use a regular set of stairs.
-Generally persons who use mobility aids like walkers or wheelchairs will need to completely replace their stair with some sort of ramp or lift in order to safely exit or enter the house.
+Generally, persons who use mobility aids like walkers or wheelchairs will need to completely replace their stair with some sort of ramp or lift in order to safely exit or enter the house.
 We’ll cover those options at a later time.
-It’s enough for now to understand stairs and wheelchairs don’t mix.
+It’s enough for now to understand that stairs and wheelchairs don’t mix.

 - You can however remodel your steps, so they’ll work for a person using a standard walker.
 A standard walker is the type without wheels.
 You should first discuss these plans with a Physical Therapist.
 They’ll want to evaluate the user to determine if they can use the steps safely.
 Don’t just assume the steps are safe for the patient.
 It really depends on the capability of the user.

 - Typically, the steps are designed to be large and deep.
 The steps must be large enough to easily accommodate the four legs of the walker with room to spare, so that each individual step is similar to a landing.
 The user is then able to set the walker on the next step, and with it firmly in place, safely step down (or up) into the proper position for walker usage.
 There must be ample room for the user to move around without moving off the security of the step until they are ready to do so.
 Then it’s time for advice from a physical therapist and guidelines on how to safely use the stairs with the walker.